TeomanEroglu/song-social-media-app/music_social_app/README.md

 # TuneTalkr

 TuneTalkr is a cross‑platform **Flutter** app that finally makes music social.
-Users can rate, discuss, and share songs and albums—all in one place and without awkward links.
+Users can rate and discuss songs and albums—all in one place and without awkward links.

 ## Key Features